 - Keep your forearms with little-lifted elbows near to the side of your mid-section (Torso).
 Breathe in along with push your elbows & forearms strongly against the ground or floor.
 Then, push your shoulder blade to your back when you breathe in and raise your upper section (upper torso).
 Keep your head far from the ground/floor.

 - In the next step, relax your head by placing on the ground and make an arch by your back as well as raise your chest also(making an arch of back & lifting of the chest is depend on your ability).
 Keep on your mind don’t rest your head completely on the ground try to place your crown part on the floor.

-- But keep very less amount of weight on your crown (head), for avoiding lots of pressure on your neck part.
+- But keep a very less amount of weight on your crown (head), for avoiding lots of pressure on your neck part.

 - You may also straighten your legs or bend your knees on the ground for your comfort.
 But stretch your feet are outwards as shown in the image.

-- Hang on in the Pose around 30 to 60 seconds (at starting point you can hold the pose for 15 to 20 seconds) with normal breathing.
+- Hang on in the Pose around 30 to 60 seconds (at the starting point you can hold the pose for 15 to 20 seconds) with normal breathing.

 - After that, breathe out along with lower down your midsections (torso) bring your head completely down to the ground.